jj230/jj230/holiday-hack-challenge-2023/elf-hunt.md

 #### Example Prompts:

-* How do I edit a response in burpsuite?
+* How do I edit a response in Burp Suite?
-* Is there a way to edit responses in the free version? or without burpsuite?
+* Is there a way to edit responses in the free version? or without Burp Suite?

 ## [Bard](https://g.co/bard/share/b3f50244573f)